BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >
 > • **Cross-mod settings access**: The unified config approach promoted by MCM allows for straightforward access to settings from other mods, as arbitrary implementations are mostly eliminated, facilitating compatibility and interoperability.
 >
 > • ***Doesn't clutter UI***: MCM centralizes settings for all mods that use it, so you don't have to worry about cluttering players' screens with yet another IMGUI window, thinking when should it initialize, activate, or even about keybindings - and possible conflicts thereof - for  showing such windows.
-Users will have a familiar (Noesis) button in the ESC menu (main menu is planned) for opening MCM.
+Users will have a familiar (Noesis) button in the ESC and main menus for opening MCM.
 > • Furthermore, you can conditionally hide elements of your configuration based on settings' values (by using `VisibleIf`, more details below).
 >
 > • ***Robustness***: MCM has more than 40 automated server-side tests aiming to ensure that it works as expected, edge cases are handled, and errors are gracefully reported without halting the framework or game; errors from one mod won't affect the others.